Late Strom Thurmond name on U of South Carolina complex eyed

 In a statement provided to The Associated Press, Lattimore said he supported removing Thurmond's name as part of an effort to no longer “celebrate those whose ideals represented division and inequality.”

 Dawn Staley, who has coached both the Gamecocks' and Olympic women's basketball teams to respective titles, told AP that removing Thurmond's name “breaks down another racial divide at the University.”
-He added that it also "demonstrates to the families who once lived and worked on the grounds upon which the building stands that we, as a University community, will not honor racist individuals. “
+She added that it also “demonstrates to the families who once lived and worked on the grounds upon which the building stands that we, as a University community, will not honor racist individuals.”

 Moe Brown — a former Gamecock wide receiver, currently the Democratic nominee challenging U.S. Rep. Ralph Norman — said that while the university “is taking great strides,” Thurmond's beliefs “were consistent of the bigoted, racist and segregationist mindset that was deeply rooted in the South."